Delivered by our partners at NITE (National Institute of Teaching and Education).

-Our MA in Educational Leadership is a taught Master’s course which is delivered either entirely online or via a blended delivery model (online and in-person).
+The Masters in Educational Leadership is a taught Master’s course which is delivered either entirely online or via a blended delivery model (online and in-person).
 The blended version includes two 3-day residentials at our campus near Silverstone each term.
 The course is designed for current or aspiring senior leaders.
 You will have at least five years’ experience in schools and be in an existing leadership or management position in primary or secondary schools in the UK or internationally.

 The aim of the course is to improve the quality of leadership in schools.
 The course materials have been written by successful head teachers who have combined their experience in leading schools with extensive research into the literature on leadership theory.
 The result is a taught course, which will expose you to real leadership expertise.
 It aims to give you a comprehensive understanding of the principles that define effective leadership and the personal skills to implement them.

 Our course maintains that:

 - the skills of effective leadership can be learnt and improved.